Wonderous Stories: Release

 "Wonderous Stories" was released in 7-inch and 12-inch formats as the first of two singles from Going for the One, in September 1977.
 A limited edition in black and blue vinyl was also released and marketed as a Special Edition.
 The B-side contains the complete edit of "Parallels", a track written by Squire.
 In the US, "Wonderous Stories" was released with an edited version of "Awaken", also from Going for the One, as the B-side.

-The single entered the UK Singles Chart at number 31, the week of 17 September 1977.
-After a four-week climb, it reached its peak of number 7 for the week of 8 October to become the band's highest charting UK single; it remained on the chart for the next five weeks.
+The single entered the UK singles chart at number 31, the week of 17 September 1977.
+After a four-week climb, it reached its peak of number seven for the week of 8 October to become the band's highest charting UK single; it remained on the chart for the next five weeks.

 To promote the single, Yes produced a music video for the track, their first such production.
 It features the group playing the song in a live setting.

 "Wonderous Stories" has been released in several Yes compilation albums and box sets.
 The song was performed acoustically for the first time during the band's 2004 tour in celebration of their 35th anniversary.

 In 2006, the song was featured in a Cadillac DTS television commercial whereby a group of men in the car discuss whether many people listen to Yes.
 They ask a pair of women, to which one of them replies, "Yeah, it's classic rock".

 Reception

-The song has been considered as Yes's "pop moment" and a marked departure from the less accessible approach of their previous two albums which broadened their audience as a result.
+The song has been considered as Yes's "pop moment" and a marked departure from the less accessible approach of their previous two albums, which broadened their audience as a result.
 In a retrospective review for AllMusic, Ross Boissoneau thought the song, along with "Turn of the Century", a track from Going for the One, were "lovely ballads the way only Yes can do them".
 Critic and author Martin Popoff also praised the song, calling it "perhaps the most beautiful Yes composition of the quiet sort, an angelic acoustic bit of frolic, whose deceptive, simple arrangement bears many hard-won treasures".
 Critic and band biographer Chris Welch described "Wonderous Stories" as a "fortuitous" tune, "relaxed and melodic" that makes the group "fly without really trying".
 Author Bill Martin picked Anderson and Squire's harmony vocals as a highlight of the song.
-Cash Box said that "the melodies spun by Jon Anderson's clear, soaring voice are irresistable, while all the instrumental parts, especially Chris Squire's tasteful bass lines, anchor the sound for solid rock appeal."
+Cash Box said that "the melodies spun by Jon Anderson's clear, soaring voice are irresistible, while all the instrumental parts, especially Chris Squire's tasteful bass lines, anchor the sound for solid rock appeal."

 Yes keyboardist Geoff Downes rated the track as one of Yes's "hidden gems", and bassist Billy Sherwood has ranked it as one of his favourites from the band.